-Tis the season for makers everywhere to start thinking about applying for holiday handmade markets!
-No matter what the rest of your year was like, the end-of-year markets can be a great way to finish strong.
+It’s that time of year for makers everywhere to start thinking about applying for handmade markets again!
+Whether it’s a summer market or end-of-year market, each one can be a great opportunity to gain customers and grow your business.
 Every maker is unique, and each market has different requirements, so I wanted to take an opportunity to answer one of our most often-asked questions: “How should I go about applying for a handmade market?”
 Let’s get into a few ways that you can set yourself apart as you start to fill out applications

 - Take the time to search for the markets that are a good fit for you.